robhiddinga/domoticz-thinkingcleaner-plugin/README.md

-# python roomba thinkcleaner
+# domoticz roomba thinkcleaner
- domoticz think cleaner
+ domoticz think cleaner plugin, pyhton

 The script creates a device with status info of your ThinkCleaner.
 Create yourself a dummy device with on anf off action to control your Roomba: